cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 will prefer the most aligned standby to take a full base backup.

-If you are upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment, you can explicitly set the target to the primary by adding the following line to all your `Cluster` resources, before upgrading:
+If you are upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment for the new `Cluster` resources that you create, you can explicitly set the target to the primary by adding the following line to all your `Cluster` resources:

 ```yaml
 spec: